diglactic/blog/_posts/2020-11-18-getting-ahead-of-downtime.md

 ---
 layout: post
-title: Getting Ahead of Downtime
+title: "Getting Ahead of Downtime"
 ---

 The latest changes are pushed.
 Your servers are up to date.
 Project complete, case closed.